-Novel image segmentation method based on mathematical morphology
+Novel contrast enhancement method based on mathematical morphology for medical diagnosis

-Image processing is a crucial step in the quantification of biomedical imaging data.
-As such, it is fundamental to a wide range of biomedical imaging fields.
+Image processing is a crucial step in the analysis of medical imaging data.
+As such, it is fundamental to a wide range of biomedical imaging and clinical research fields.
 Image processing derives structural features, which are then numerically quantified by image analysis.
-Image segmentation plays an important role in image processing.
-Segmentation is the partitioning of an image into sub-regions and the extraction of a target that is to be analyzed.
+Especially, in diagnostic imaging, contrast enhancement of structural details of lesion regions plays an important role.
+It improves image quality and supports clinician diagnosis.
+By using the contrast enhancement method, more accurate medical diagnosis can be expected.
+However, conventional image enhancement techniques also emphasize the noise and structure of various normal tissues other than lesion regions.

-In this study, an image segmentation approach based on a new type of mathematical morphology is introduced.
+In this study, a contrast enhancement approach based on a new type of mathematical morphology is introduced.
+This method emphasizes only the structure of the lesion while suppressing the emphasis of noise and normal anatomical structure.

 Mathematical morphology is a methodology for extracting shape and size information from an image.
 It involves configuration of a set of nonlinear operators that act on images by using structuring elements (SE).
 The SE, which indicates the shape characteristics in an image, is generally a small and simple binary image.
 The two basic morphological operators are dilation and erosion, from which many operations can be derived.
+However, since the size of lesions vary, in many cases it is not possible to process with fixed-size SE.